cardboard-iguana/cardboard-iguana.com/log/2022-04-14-tryhackme-jr-penetration-tester.md

 ### Scanning

 Use `search portscan` to display built-in Metasploit port scanners.
-Note that `msfconsole` needs to be run as root for many scans to work — just like Nmap.
-That said, in my experience the fancier TCP scans (for example, SYN) don’t work over a VPN… So maybe best to stick with Nmap.
+Note that `msfconsole` needs to be run as root for many scans to work - just like Nmap.
+That said, in my experience the fancier TCP scans (for example, SYN) don't work over a VPN...
+So maybe best to stick with Nmap.

 Speaking of which, Nmap can also be called internally (like other shell commands).